nlx-group/LX-WordNetBrowser/README.md

 In langdata/main you should be putting your wordnet files in, along with the respective bridge between the pivot language.

+**IMPORTANT** Read the following section in this document(http://lx-wordnetbrowser.readthedocs.io/en/latest/developer-documentation-general.html#files) of developer documentation to understand how the file locations and format works.

 ### WordNet Content Delivery Server

 To avoid opening and reading wordnet files everytime there’s a request, we’ll setup a WordNet content delivery server.
 The code for this server is contained in ‘wordnet_server.py’.